 Much to your surprise, the brown color may change as time passes regardless of which hens lay them.
 This is because brown egg layers tend to produce light-colored eggs as they grow older.

 What determines the egg color from different breeds of layers?

 Just like any other feature on different animals, the egg color relates to an individual chicken’s genetic makeup.

 This explains why there are brown, white, pink, or even blue eggs from different breeds of chickens.
 However, diet and environmental factors don’t play a big role in dictating the color of eggs.

 Does the coloring have any effect on the nutritional value of chicken eggs?

-Different breeds of layers produce different types of eggs in terms of size and color.
+Different breeds of layers produce different types of eggs in size and color.
 Speaking of color, you may choose one of the chicken breeds that only lay brown eggs from those listed.
-Each breed has its own physical characteristics and the number of eggs it lays in a week.
-This will give you an option to settle for one or several breeds that will supply you with fresh brown eggs weekly.

 Below is a Pinterest friendly photo…. so you don’t lose this post!!